Appearance

 --rozie-slider-track-bg: rgba(255, 255, 255, 0.18);

-The structural rules — the Approach B overlap, the filled-<div> underlay, the rotate-90 vertical wrapper, and the per-vendor pseudo-elements — are behavior-critical and compile per-leaf; they are not consumer-overridable.
+The structural rules (the overlapping native inputs, the filled-<div> underlay, the rotate-90 vertical wrapper, and the per-vendor pseudo-elements) are behavior-critical and compile per-leaf; they are not consumer-overridable.
 Only the cosmetic values flow through tokens.

 Keyboard